Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Discussion

 A second assumption we made is that the CNICS and WIHS cohorts are representative of the two target populations.
 Such an assumption is not directly testable with observed data and may be violated if participation in the cohort studies depends on demographic characteristics, access to health care, as well as medical history.
 To further address the difference between the cohort sample and target population, one needs to weight the cohort sample to approximate the covariate distribution of the target population.
-In the special case where the cohort study is a well-designed population survey with known survey weights, it is straightforward to extend the estimators in Section \ref{sec:estimation} by replacing $\Pi_0^{-1}$ with the known survey weights.
+In the special case where the cohort study is a well-designed population survey with known survey weights, \citet{ackerman2021generalizing} developed the IPSW generalizability estimator that properly incorporated the survey weights.
+Using a similar strategy, it is possible to further extend our DR estimators in Section \ref{sec:estimation} by replacing $\Pi_0^{-1}$ with the known survey weights to estimate PATE.